Heather was introduced to New Zealand

 What is biosecurity?

-Biosecurity is about keeping New Zealand free of unwanted organisms and for controlling, managing or eradicating them should they arrive in the country, to prevent or reduce any damage these may cause should they occur, and to protect and preserve the land, water, industry and people of New Zealand.
+Biosecurity is about keeping New Zealand free of unwanted organisms and for controlling, managing or eradicating them should they arrive in the country.
+Biosecurity helps to prevent or reduce any damage caused by unwanted organisms, and to protect and preserve the land, water, industry and people of New Zealand.

 The Department of Conservation manages 8 million hectares of land, about 30% of New Zealand's land area.
 DOC is responsible for preserving and protecting these areas, including managing threats from invasive pests and diseases.